Skip to content

 • Volumes:

-• /data/nginx/user_conf.d: Host directory mapped to /etc/nginx/user_conf.d for custom configuration files.
+• /data/nginx/user_conf.d mounted to /etc/nginx/user_conf.d for custom configurations.

 Proxy Servers

-Nginx is configured as a reverse proxy to handle incoming HTTPS traffic and forward it to the H-UI application.
+Nginx acts as a reverse proxy to handle SSL termination and route traffic to the H-UI application.

 • Internal Path: /